YUVARAJ-J12/19CS302_Module_8/Ex no_39.md

-# EX NO 39D: program to find sum of digits.
+# EX 39: program to find sum of digits.
 ## DATE:
 ## AIM:
 To write a C program to find sum of digits.